Roller coasters are fun.

 Then the tenant moved out.
 Tenant turnover is expensive – no rent while it is vacant, a list of repairs to get it ready, and a placement fee from the property management company.
 It didn’t go that well and cost roughly $2,400, as covered in Tenant Turnover From Thousands of Miles Away.

 But in March 2016 the future looked bright.
 I made plenty of minor improvements while the property was empty, hopefully to avoid future maintenance calls.
+I had to do one major improvement, but thankfully I had condo insurance to help get started on that.
 The new tenant signed a two year lease at 2.5% higher rent the first year and 5% higher the second year.

 I thought the roller coaster was going to swing back up.